East West Highway–Old Georgetown Road Line

-The Bethesda–Silver Spring Line, designated Route J1, J2, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Westfield Montgomery Transit Center.
-Route J1 operates in the weekday peak direction only while route J2 operates daily.
-J1 trips roughly takes 45 minutes while J2 trips take roughly 55 minutes.
+The East West Highway–Old Georgetown Road Line, designated Route M70, is a daily bus route operated by the Washington Metropolitan Area Transit Authority between Silver Spring station of the Red Line of the Washington Metro and Westfield Montgomery Transit Center.
+This route replaced the former Bethesda–Silver Spring Line consisting of routes J1 and J2.
+The M70 follows roughly the same routing as the previous J2 route, except that westbound buses do not serve the bus loop at Medical Center Station and instead stop across the street along Rockville Pike.